Human trafficking and sexual exploitation: the statistics behind the stories

 30%

-A recent study found that more than 30% of unauthorized migrant laborers in San Diego County were victims of trafficking violations, most inflicted by employers at the workplace - not smugglers.
+A recent study found that more than 30% of unauthorized migrant laborers in San Diego County were victims of human trafficking violations, most inflicted by employers at the workplace - not smugglers.
 (3)

 52,919

-potential human trafficking cases were reported by the public to the National Human Trafficking Resource Center hotline between December of 2007 and December 31, 2018.
+potential human trafficking cases were reported by the public to the National Human Trafficking Resource Center hotline between December 2007 and December 31, 2018.
 (2)

 Trafficked youth